-If the MSGID is blanks, the standard CPF message ID CPF9898 will be assumed and the message data (MSGDTA) will be used and sent as the status message.
+If the £Msgid parameter is blank, the standard IBM message ID CPF9898 will be assumed and the contents of the message data parameter (£StsDta) will be sent as the status message.

-The message data (MSGDTA) is used in one of two ways; either it contains the message to be sent (MSGID is blank) or it contains variable data that is to be loaded into the message specified (MSGID) before it is sent as a message.
+The status message data (£StsDta) is used in one of two ways; either it contains the message to be sent (£Msgid is blank) or it contains variable data that is to be loaded into the message specified (£Msgid) before it is sent as a message.